T

 Insider tips

-• Learn a few basic Romanian phrases; while English is spoken in tourist areas, locals appreciate the effort.
+• Learn a few basic Romanian phrases; it's appreciated.

 Packing highlights